MengyaoZheng/DS-Project-Portfolio/README.md

 ## Mengyao Zheng
 [Linkedin @Mengyao Zheng](https://www.linkedin.com/in/mengyao-zheng/)

+Hi, I am Mengyao Zheng, a master student studying biostatistics at Harvard University.
+I enjoy the process of turning data into insights and have completed an array of hands-on data science projects.
+I am fluent in Python, SQL, and R. Some selected projects are shown in this repo:

 Table of Contents:
 * Causal Inference on the average treatment effect (ATE) of quitting smoking on weight gain
 * NLP: Context-Aware Legal Case Citation Prediction Using Deep Learning
 * Dashboard and Visualization for Comparing Job Offers
 * AD_fbi: Automatic Differentiation Python Package Development

 <h1 align="center">Causal Inference on the average treatment effect (ATE) of quitting smoking on weight gain</h1>